nucypher/fileverse-agents/README.md

 ## Access Control Providers

-Access Control Providers add an additional layer of control over who can access your agent's files beyond basic storage permissions.
+Access Control Providers protect sensitive data/files generated or consumed by agents, and enforce sharing policy logic – governing which entities are able to decrypt said data, and on what basis.

 ### TACo (Threshold Access Control)

-TACo enables encryption with programmable access control.
-Files are encrypted client-side and can only be decrypted by users or agents that meet the encryptor's specified conditions.
-Learn more at [taco.build](https://taco.build/) or in the [TACo documentation](https://docs.taco.build/).
+TACo (Threshold Access Control) is a decentralized cryptographic infrastructure layer that provides end-to-end encryption and programmable access control.
+Files are encrypted client-side and are exclusively decryptable by end-users/agents that satisfy the encryptor's pre-specified access conditions.
+Learn more at [taco.build](https://taco.build/) and in TACo's [documentation](https://docs.taco.build/).

 #### Supported Access Conditions

-- **Time-based**: Grant access after a specific timestamp
+- **Time-based**: Grant access after or until a specific timestamp
-- **Token balance**: Require minimum token holdings (ERC-20)
+- **Token balance**: Grant access based on minimum or maximum token holdings (ERC-20) in the requestor's wallet
-- **NFT ownership**: Restrict to holders of specific NFTs (ERC-721)
+- **NFT holding**: Grant access to current holders of custom NFTs (ERC-721)
-- **Custom RPC conditions**: Implement complex blockchain-based logic
+- **Custom RPC**: Grant access based on on-chain and off-chain state via calls virtually any JSON-RPC endpoint
-- **Compound conditions**: Combine multiple conditions with AND/OR operators
+- **Compound conditions**: Grant access based on a logical composition of conditions and condition types (e.g. with AND/OR operators)
-- **And more**: See the [TACo Conditions documentation](https://docs.taco.build/for-developers/references/conditions) for the complete list
+- **Advanced conditionality**: Grant access based on sequential calls, IfThenElse logic and more – see TACo's [conditions documentation](https://docs.taco.build/for-developers/references/conditions)

 #### Usage Example